 All of Our Journeys are given a grade to show their relative difficulty.
 Using our simple grade symbol, displayed on each trip page, you can quickly choose your ideal adventure.

-Many different factors contribute to the difficulty of a particular trip, including the length of the day, terrain, altitude, and weather conditions.
+Many different factors contribute to a particular trip’s difficulty, including the length of the day, terrain, altitude, and weather conditions.
 Since these factors are necessarily changeable, any system of grades can only provide a general indication.
-Although we have tried to make our grading system as transparent as possible, it cannot take into account your interests, abilities, or experience.
+Although we have tried to make our grading system as transparent as possible, it cannot consider your interests, abilities, or experience.

 Before booking any of our trips, you should, therefore, read the associated trip dossier to gain the fullest picture of what it entails.
 If you have any questions about the nature of a particular trip or its suitability for you, please Contact Us.

 Activities are optional.
 None require prior experience or fitness level.